gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Diagnostics/Gapotchenko.FX.Diagnostics.CommandLine/README.md

 This is a neat departure from a traditional .NET convention where it always throws `ArgumentNullException`.
 Instead, Gapotchenko.FX uses a slightly different philosophy.
-It does the best job possible under existing conditions by following common-sense expectations of a user.
+It does the best job possible under existing conditions by following common-sense expectations.

 ### Split